you're invited

 Date TBA

-A genderqueer East German rock goddess tours the country in a trail of glitter and heartbreak, playing Bilgewater's and explaining the origin of love.
-Wigs mandatory.
-The bigger the better.
-This is not a negotiation.
+A rock goddess tours the country in a trail of glitter and heartbreak, playing dive bars and explaining the origin of love.

 ?